Alexandra Palace to Tottenham Hale Walk

 6. Before this joins the main road bear right onto a broad path into the trees.
 At the bottom of a slope go across a broad pedestrian walkway (slightly to the right) and back uphill, past a car park.
 Follow the surfaced path along the right-hand side of the park, passing the Grove Café along the way.

-7. At the far end keep right to leave Alexandra Park on a footbridge, which drops down and takes you under the A504 (Muswell Hill) to the start of the Parkland Walk (North).
-Soon there are fine views off to the left as the path goes across a long viaduct over St James's Lane.
+7. At the far end keep right to leave Alexandra Park on a footbridge.
+The path drops down and takes you under the A504 (Muswell Hill) to the start of the Parkland Walk (North).
+Soon there are fine views off to the left as you cross a long viaduct over St James's Lane.

 8. The path curves gently round to the right through woodland.
 At the far end go under the B550 (Muswell Hill Road) and follow the path up to the left.
 Continue briefly along the main road but almost immediately turn right through Cranley Gate into Highgate Wood.

-9. You will eventually come back out onto this road so the shortest route would be to stay close to it on paths near the left-hand side of the wood, but the suggested route is to take a long arc around the other side.
+9. You will eventually come back out onto Muswell Hill Road so the shortest route would be to stay close to it on paths near the left-hand side of the wood, but the suggested route is to take a long arc around the other side.
 For this route, fork right at the first path junction.

 10. Follow the woodland path near the right-hand edge of the wood.
-After passing Bridge Gate the path dips down across a hollow, where there is an information panel about prehistoric earthworks.
+After passing Bridge Gate the path dips down across a hollow where there are traces of an ancient earthwork.
 Unless you want to cut through the centre of the wood (where there is a café), keep right at the next fork to stay near the edge of the wood.

 11. The path eventually comes out into the corner of a playing field.
 Keep ahead along its perimeter, curving round to the left on the far side.
 As you pass a children's playground bear left off the main path in order to switch to another broad path coming in from the left.